gordonrix/maple/docs/CONFIGURATION.md

 **RCA_consensus_minimum**
 - **Type:** Integer
 - **Default:** `3`
-- **Description:** Inclusive minimum number of complete subreads required to generate an RCA consensus read
+- **Description:** Inclusive minimum number of complete subreads required to generate an RCA consensus read.
+Subreads at the end that do not include the splint will qualify
 - **Example:** `RCA_consensus_minimum: 3`

 **RCA_consensus_maximum**